Degree bounds for linear differential equations and recurrences: Least common left multiple

 \section{Least common left multiple}

 We start with the closure by sums for $D$-finite functions.
-Let~$L_1, \dots, L_s \in k[x]\left<\DP_x\right>$, we want $L = \LCLM(L_1,\dots,L_s)$ a least common left multiple of the $L_i$'s, that is, a minimal order operator that annihilates all the sums of solutions of the $L_i$'s.
+Let~$L_1, \dots, L_s \in k[x]\left<\DP_x\right>$, we want~$L = \LCLM(L_1,\dots,L_s)$ a least common left multiple of the $L_i$'s, that is, a minimal order operator that annihilates all the sums of solutions of the $L_i$'s.

-\begin{theorem} Let $L_1,\dots, L_s \in k[x]\left<\DP_x\right>$ be of respective orders $r_1, \dots, r_s$, and degrees at most $d$ in $x$.
+\begin{theorem} Let $L_1,\dots, L_s \in k[x]\left<\DP_x\right>$ be of respective orders $r_1, \dots, r_s$, and degrees at most $d$ in~$x$.
 Then, there exists an $LCLM$ $L$ of $L_1, \dots, L_s$ of order $\rho \le \sum_{i=1}^s r_i$ and degree at most $s\rho d$.
-For all $m \ge \rho$, there exists a nonzero common left multiple of order $m$ and degree at most $smd/(m-\rho+1)$. \end{theorem}
+For all~$m \ge \rho$, there exists a nonzero common left multiple of order $m$ and degree at most $smd/(m-\rho+1)$. \end{theorem}

 For least common left multiples of $s$ operators of order at most $r$ and degree at most $d$, our bound behaves like $ds^2r$.
 We retrieve the leading term of the best known bound for LCLMs~\cite[Thm.~6]{BoChSaLi2012}.
-Also, for all $m \ge \rho$, there exists common left multiples of $L_1,\dots,L_s$ of order $m$ and degree at most $msd/(m-\rho+1)$.
-Also from Theorem~\ref{thm:degree_bound_LCLM}, the arithmetic size of a common left multiple is minimized for $m =2(\rho-1)$, so there exists a common left multiple of arithmetic size at most $4(\rho-1)sd \le 4 s^2 d r$ which is a small improvement over the bound $O(s^2(d+r )^2)$~\cite[Thm.~10]{BoChSaLi2012}.
+Besides, for all $m \ge \rho$, there exists common left multiples of $L_1,\dots,L_s$ of order $m$ and degree at most $msd/(m-\rho+1)$.
+By Theorem~\ref{thm:degree_bound_LCLM}, the arithmetic size of a common left multiple is minimised for~$m =2(\rho-1)$, so there exists a common left multiple of arithmetic size at most~$4(\rho-1)sd \le 4 s^2 d r$ which is a small improvement over the bound $O(s^2(d+r )^2)$~\cite[Thm.~10]{BoChSaLi2012}.